Gera1313/2-Gerardo-Portfolio/README.md

 ![Site Screenshot](./assets/images/Title-defect.png)

-The following image shows how Live Server correctly displays the 'Contact Me' buttons, but the deployed site does not for some reason.
-Additionally, the header and footer image are displayed in the Live Server, but not in the deployed site as you can see in these images.
+The following image shows how Live Server correctly displays the footer background image, but the deployed site does not for some reason.
+You can see the header image in one of the above screenshots.

 ![Site Screenshot](./assets/images/Contact-Me.png)